DCRichards/cordova-plugin-pebblekit/README.md

 ### Message Formats

 Credit to those in [this thread](http://forums.getpebble.com/discussion/15538/android-pebbledictionary-fromjson) for this super helpful insight.
-Messages (for example when using Pebble.sendDataToPebble()) must be in the following JSON format:
+App msessages must be in the following JSON format:

     {
         "key":5,